 All grants will be subject to availability of funds within the Departmental budget.
 Because university budgeting rules do not allow the Department to carry over significant funds from one year to the next, we are unable to commit to a given level of funding in advance.

 PhD student supplemental funding will thus vary from year to year as the Department’s annual budgetary situation changes.
 Moreover, allocations across conference, methods-training, and research funding may vary with the number and quality of applications received each year.

-Applications for grants to support conference travel, methods schools, or dissertation research will typically be considered in two rounds, with deadlines of November 30 and April 30.
-All applications will be adjudicated by the faculty members of the Department’s Graduate Program Committee.
+Applications for grants to support conference travel, methods schools, or dissertation research will typically be considered in two rounds, with deadlines of in Fall and Spring.

 External Methods Schools